Return to the Newsroom

 In Poland, there is no imposed structure of the Chart of Accounts by the Ministry of Finance.
 Companies often use a model chart of accounts that was created based on the experience of Polish accountants and reporting needs to government institutions.
 However, companies can use corporate Chart of Accounts.
 The most important thing is the Accounting Policy that every company must have.
 Accounting Policy are the accepted principles chosen and applied by the unit solutions allowed by the act, including those specified in IAS.

-Primary legislative acts governing accounting practices in Poland
+Primary legislative acts governing accounting in Poland

 • Accounting Act of 29 September 1994 (the “Act”);